Muoshy/Sonus7/README.md

 # Improvements
 ## Less cables
 There is currently a 10p IDC for signal and a 2p JST for power.
-Combine power and signal into one connector (12p IDC).
+Combining power and signal into one connector (12p IDC) would tidy up the design.

 ## More stable supply voltage
 Due to varying current draw (LEDs), the Drain-Source resistance of the PMOS causes to a varying voltage drop of 0-22 mV ($R_{DS}$ = 32 mOhm, $I_{DS}$ = 0.7 A).
 This can cause issues for the op amps, which need a stable supply voltage.
 A simple fix could be adding a power regulator after the reverse input protection.